Sample Prior Guided Robust Model Learning to Suppress Noisy Labels: Related Work

-Most recent successful sample selection strategies in the fourth category conducted noisy label processing by training two models simultaneously.
-The authors in \cite{han2018co} proposed a Co-teaching scheme with two models, where each model selected a certain number of small-loss samples and fed them to its peer model for further training.
-Based on this scheme, work \cite{chen2019understanding} tried to improve the performance by proposing an Iterative Noisy Cross-Validation (INCV) method.
-This family of methods effectively avoids the risk of false correction by simply excluding unreliable samples.
+Most recent successful sample selection strategies in the fourth category conducted noisy label processing by {selecting clean samples through "small-loss" strategy}. {Work \cite{jiang2018mentornet} pre-trained an extra network, and then used the extra network for selecting clean instances to guide the training.} The authors in work \cite{han2018co} proposed a Co-teaching scheme with two models, where each model selected a certain number of small-loss samples and fed them to its peer model for further training.
+Based on this scheme, work \cite{chen2019understanding} tried to improve the performance by proposing an Iterative Noisy Cross-Validation (INCV) method. {Work \cite{huang2019o2u} adjusted the hyper-parameters of model to make its status transfer from overfitting to underfitting cyclically, and recorded the history of sample training loss to select clean samples.} This family of methods effectively avoids the risk of false correction by simply excluding unreliable samples.
 However, they may eliminate numerous useful samples.
 To solve this shortcoming, the methods of the fifth category based on semi-supervised learning treated the noisy samples as unlabeled samples, and used the outputs of classification models as pseudo-labels for subsequent loss calculations.
 The authors in \cite{2020DivideMix} proposed DivideMix, which relied on MixMatch \cite{2019MixMatch} to linearly combine training samples classified as clean or noisy.
 Work \cite{2021LongReMix} designed a two-stage method called LongReMix, which first found the high confidence samples and then used the high confidence samples to update the predicted clean set and trained the model.
-Recently, work \cite{2021Augmentation} used different data augmentation strategies in different steps to improve the performance of DivideMix \cite{2020DivideMix}.
+Recently, work \cite{2021Augmentation} used different data augmentation strategies in different steps to improve the performance of DivideMix, {and work \cite{2022contrast} used a self-supervised pre-training method to improve the performance of DivideMix.}

-The above samples selection strategy and semi-supervised learning strategy both select the samples with clean labels for the subsequent training process.
+The above sample selection strategy and semi-supervised learning strategy both select the samples with clean labels for the subsequent training process.
 All of their selecting strategies are based on the training loss because the clean samples tend to have small loss during training.
 However, they will hurt the informative hard samples due to the similar loss distribution between the hard samples and the noisy ones.
 Our work strives to reconcile this gap by distinguishing the hard samples from the noisy ones by introducing a sample prior.